Adeygl/adeypay-sdk/README.md

 1. **Get your API key**
    Sign up and create a merchant account at [AdeyPay Dashboard](https://mywebsite.com/register).
-   Once registered, go to [API Keys](https://mywebsite.com/dashboard/api-keys) to get your merchant key.
+   Once registered, go to to get your merchant key.

 2. **Read the full documentation**
    Visit our docs here → [AdeyPay Documentation](https://docs.mywebsite.com)